 TO: Date:

 Plural Figure(s):

-Inc. , hereby applies for permission to republish, on the terms set forth below, the d below with nonexclusive Worldwide rights.
+Plural Publishing, Inc., hereby applies below with nonexclusive Worldwide rig for permission to republish, on the terms set forth below, the materials identified hts.
 These materials would appear in:

 Title ("Work"): Author(s):

-Publisher: Plural l Publishing, Inc.
+Publisher: Plural Publishing, Inc.

-Imprint: Plural P u ıblishing
+Imprint: Plural Publishing

-Projected Publishe ed Date:
+Projected Published Date:

-aries (Teacher's Resource Guides, Student Guides, etc.) and promotional materials ributed by Plural Publishing.
+and selected ancillaries (Teacher's Reso distributed by Plural Publishing. urce Guides, Student Guides, etc.) and promotional materials published and

-Plural Publishing i s seeking permission to republish the following selection ("Selection"):
+Plural Publishing is seeking permission to republish the following selection ("Selection"):

-A photocopy of the (your company na is Selection is enclosed, where applicable.
-Unless specified below, a standard credit line me) will be used.

-Copyright holder, please specify:

-Credit line to read:

-If you are not the necessary inform copyright holder, or if worldwide rights must be obtained elsewhere, please supply the ation.
+r if worldwide rights must be obtained elsewhere, please supply the necessary

 APPROVAL OF REQUEST

-above.
-I am the ov assigns, the right to ancillaries, supples otherwise, in any r and warrant that I have the right to grant the permission to republish the materials as specified wher/author of such selection.
-I hereby grant to Plural Publishing, Inc., and its licensees and or republish such selections in all versions of the Work, including future editions and revisions, mentary materials, custom editions, and in any related or unrelated works, derivative or media now known or hereafter devised, in all languages for distribution throughout the world, ing and promotion thereof.
+am the owner/author of such selection.
+I republish such selections in all versions materials, custom editions, and in any re the right to grant the permission to republish the materials as specified above.
+It hereby grant to Plural Publishing, Inc., and its licensees and assigns, the right to of the Work, including future editions and revisions, ancillaries, supplementary elated or unrelated works, derivative or otherwise, in any media now known or stribution throughout the world, and in the advertising and promotion thereof.

 Name:

 Title:

 Company:

 Date:

 Signature: